-Apps built with ArcGIS Runtime API for Qt are self-contained.
+Apps built with ArcGIS Maps SDK for Qt are self-contained.
 For example, deploying a Windows app does not add keys to the Windows registry.
 Deploying apps can be as simple as copying and pasting your app's executable files along with other dependent files to a different machine or device.
 Likewise, uninstalling can be as simple as deleting the files.
 The SDK lets you build and deploy self-contained, stand-alone apps or build and deploy capabilities into existing software.

 Follow the steps below to ensure you have licensed the capabilities that your app uses and that you understand associated costs.

 License the capabilities you included in the app.
 The License topic describes license levels and costs associated with deployment.